Honey Glazed Moroccan Eggplant

 - Spread the slices of eggplant on a towel and sprinkle both sides generously with salt.
-Allow the eggplant to sweat for 15 minutes, then wipe the pieces dry with a paper towel.
+Allow the eggplant to sweat for 30 minutes, then wipe off the salt with a damp towel and dry the surface with a dry towel.

 - Preheat a large, heavy skillet over medium-high heat.
 Brush both sides of each slice of eggplant with olive oil and cook, without overlapping the slices, until well browned on both sides.
 Remove the slices to a plate and set aside; repeat with remaining slices.